wolframkriesing/site-stitcher/content/tidbit/2020/04/index.md

 since my `WORKDIR=/app` so `node_modules` will be inside that directory.
 Works well.

-### Find and Execute Command with Found Files
+# Find and Execute Command with Found Files

+dateCreated: 2020-04-27 00:16 CET
-tag: linux
+tags: linux

 You need to
 1. Find files and